Jamazi4/bimcat/notes.md

 guest of this library.

-a Composite Library will just keep references to all the libraries and track changes all the changes.
+a Composite Library will just keep references to all the libraries and track all the changes.
 It will have one owner that can include or remove sub-libraries from it.

 Composite library will have different views, history log, they can be public